Link Aggregration (LAG) Management and Settings on ESW2-550X Switch

 Note: At least one side of the peer needs to be configured in Dynamic LAG.

 Step 8.
 Choose the desired unit or slot from the Unit/Slot drop-down list.
-The unit identifies the switch whether it is a master or slave in the stack, unit 1 is master and unit 2 is slave.
+The unit identifies the switch whether it is active or a member in the stack, unit 1 is active and unit 2 is a member.
+If you are unfamiliar with the terms used, check out Cisco Business: Glossary of New Terms.
 The slot identifies whether the switch is ESW2-550 or ESW2-550X, slot 1 is ESW2-550 and slot 2 is ESW2-550X.

 Step 9.
 To move the ports that are to be assigned to the LAG, click the port in the Port List and click the > button.
 Up to eight ports to a static LAG and 16 ports to a dynamic LAG can be assigned.
 In the above image, LACP has been configured so it is a Dynamic LAG configuration.